xwpken/jax-fem-docs-dev/docs/source/guide/FAQ/FAQ_main.rst

 Remarks
 --------
-If your question isn't covered above, you can [search existing issues](https://github.com/deepmodeling/jax-fem/issues?q=) or [open a new issue](https://github.com/deepmodeling/jax-fem/issues/new/choose) on Github.
+If your question isn't covered above, you can `search existing issues <https://github.com/deepmodeling/jax-fem/issues?q=>`_ or `open a new issue <https://github.com/deepmodeling/jax-fem/issues/new/choose>`_ on GitHub.